July 2005 calendar

 • 28 Jul 2005 Tornadoes struck residential areas in south Birmingham, Coventry England.
 They caused?4,000,000 in damages and injured 39 people.

-• 29 Jul 2005 Astronomers announce the discovery of Eris, a dwarf planet.
+• 29 Jul 2005 Astronomers announce their discovery of the dwarf planet Eris.

 • 30 Jul 2005 Numerous people were injured when thousands of Czech riot officers disperse crowds at the annual electronic music festival "CzechTek".